5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 - Change the follwing settings in `UEFI/APFS` to enable backward compatible with macOS Catalina and older.
 Otherwise the APFS driver won't load and you won't see any drives in the Boot Picker:
 	- `MinDate` = -1
 	- `Maxdate` = -1

+Dreamwhite wrote a Python Script which can do most of this automatically.
+It's called [**OC Anonymizer**](https://github.com/dreamwhite/OC-Anonymizer).